schrockwell/live_assign/README.md

 The `:profile` assign is a **required prop**.
 If it is not passed in, a helpful runtime error will occur.

-The `:id` assign is also a required prop, but it is implicitly defined by `use LiveAssign.Component`, because every LiveComponent requires an `:id`.
+The `:id` assign is also a required prop, but it is implicitly defined by `use LiveAssign.LiveComponent`, because every LiveComponent requires an `:id`.

 The `:show_avatar?` assign is an **optional prop** that defaults to `false` when unspecified.